zaki/irrlicht/readme.txt

   want to use the precompiled version) you need the following:

   * Windows:
-  	* Needed: PlatformSDK (which usually comes with all IDEs)
+  	* Needed: PlatformSDK (which usually comes with all IDEs, download it separately for MSVC Express 2005)
-  	* Optional: DirectX 9 SDK, for D3D9 support
+  	* Optional: DirectX SDK, for D3D9 support
-  	* Optional: DirectX 8 SDK, for D3D8 support
+  	* Optional: DirectX SDK prior to May 2006, for D3D8 support

   * Linux:
   	* Needed: XServer with include files
-  	* Optional: OpenGL headers and libraries (libGL and libGLU), for OpenGL support
+  	* Optional: OpenGL headers and libraries (libGL.so), for OpenGL support
-        *           GLX + XF86VidMode extension (X11 support libraries)
+        *           GLX + XF86VidMode or XRandr extension (X11 support libraries,
+			the latter two for fullscreen mode)

+  * OSX:
+  	* Needed: XCode and Cocoa framework
+	* Needed: OpenGL headers and libraries

 ==========================================================================
 4. Release Notes